Being house rich and cash poor is a common problem that homeowners face. Follow along to learn helpful tips on how to avoid this dilemma.

 Being house rich, cash poor is a frustrating position.
 You have wealth built up in your house—if only there was a way to access it now.

-With EasyKnock, there is.
-As a home equity loan alternative, EasyKnock will buy your home and lease it back to you.
-Whether you want to pay off debt while staying in your house or need upfront cash to easily move to a new home, EasyKnock has your back.
+Through a sale-leaseback program, there is.
+As a home equity loan alternative, a sale-leaseback solution will buy your home and lease it back to you.
+Whether you want to pay off debt while staying in your house or need upfront cash to easily move to a new home.

-EasyKnock’s sale-leaseback programs can help you avoid (or overcome) the all too common problem of being house rich cash poor.
-Find out if your home qualifies today.
+A sale-leaseback program can help you avoid (or overcome) the all too common problem of being house rich cash poor.
+Consult with a financial advisor to learn more.

 Being house rich and cash poor is a common problem that homeowners face.
 In some cases, you might not have the spending money you’d like for vacations and luxuries.
 In others, you could be living paycheck to paycheck or struggling to pay off other debt.
-EasyKnock has solutions for you to avoid this.
 If you are still unsure of alternative options to home equity loans, after reading this article, consult a financial advisor to discuss your options.

 - NerdWallet.
 How to Budget for a New Home So You Don’t End Up House Poor. https://www.nerdwallet.com/article/mortgages/how-to-keep-from-being-house-poor